postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

     url: "/docs/integrations/ci-integrations/"
 ---

 [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) is a continuous integration (CI) and continuous delivery (CD) service that's integrated with Bitbucket Cloud.
-Software development teams can use Bitbucket Pipelines to automatically build, test, and deploy code all from within Bitbucket.
+Software development teams can use Bitbucket Pipelines to automatically build, test, and deploy code in Bitbucket.

-To set up a Bitbucket Pipelines integration for your API, you need to create an API token in Bitbucket and configure your API in Postman.
+To set up a Bitbucket Pipelines integration for your API, you need to configure your API in Postman and add a `bitbucket-pipelines.yml` file to your Bitbucket repository.
 After you set up the integration, you can view the status of builds or kick off a new build, all from within Postman.

 > If your Bitbucket pipeline is configured to run API tests using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), you can [configure the  Postman cloud reporter](#configuring-newman-for-bitbucket-pipelines) to send collection run information back to Postman.

-## Creating a Jenkins API token

-1. Log into Jenkins.
-1. Select your user name at the upper right, and then select **Configure**.
-1. Select **Add new Token**.
-1. Enter a name for the token and select **Generate**.
-1. Copy the new token.
-(You might want to save the token somewhere safe.)

-## Configuring Jenkins integration
+## Configuring Bitbucket Pipelines integration

 1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version. *Each API version can be linked to only one CI project*.
 1. Select the **Test** tab.
-1. Under **Connect to CI/CD Builds**, select **Jenkins**.
+1. Under **Connect to CI/CD Builds**, select **Bitbucket**.

     ![CI Integration](https://assets.postman.com/postman-docs/ci-add-integration-v9-15.jpg)

+1. You'll be prompted to authorize Postman to access your Bitbucket account.
+After you grant access, you can close the browser tab and return to Postman.
 1. Enter a **Nickname** to help you recognize the integration later.
-1. Enter the **URL** of your Jenkins server.

-    > If your Jenkins server is located behind a firewall, you may need to ask your IT team to allowlist the Postman static IP address (`3.212.102.200`) to enable the Jenkins integration.
-Learn more about [Static IP support](https://learning.postman.com/docs/integrations/intro-integrations/#static-ip-support).

-1. Enter your **Jenkins username**.
-1. For **Authentication token**, enter your Jenkins API token.
+1. Select the Bitbucket **Workspace** with your API repository.
-1. Select the Jenkins **CI project** used for your API.
+1. For **CI project**, select the Bitbucket repository used for your API.
 1. Select **Connect**.

     <img alt="Add API key" src="https://assets.postman.com/postman-docs/jenkins-connect-project-v9-15.jpg" width="527px">